citizensadvice/cads/packages/utilities/README.md

 ## Introduction

-This is a meta package that contains all utility packages.
+A meta package that contains all utility packages.

+Utilties provide the building blocks for common layout and styling, to avoid writing custom classes.
-Utility classes adhere to the "Single Responsibility Principle" theory that states that every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+They adhere to the "Single Responsibility Principle" theory that states that every module, class or function should have one responsibility and that the responsibility should be entirely encapsulated by the class.

 > For more documentation on a specific utility class, please refer to it's package `README.md`.